stanvol1/Fsimulator/ideas.md

   - Speech:
     - Idk tbh, maybe  offer pacifist options in some fights?
+    - we could give better options to players with higher speech

 - UI print out that specifies the temporary and non temporary buffs you have from items.